olga-od-ua/MS3repo/README.md

 1. Some recipes were taken from [Annabel Karmel's weaning guide](https://www.annabelkarmel.com/recipe-category/baby-recipes/).

+2. Other recipes were taken from [BBC Good Food](https://www.bbcgoodfood.com/recipes).

 ### Media

 1. The Avocado image used for the background of the templates was taken from [here](